jellybaab/bgt1/README.md

 ## Running

 Change directory to the `utils` directory.
-The `btg` command will tell you what it can do by just typing `btg`
+The `btg` command will tell you what it can do by just typing `./btg`